 Description Returns a DATETIME value whose format is based on the session format.
 Remark Only accepts data objects as input.
 Example Ex.
-GlobalDateTimeFormat({Appointment.Date})- returns the date and time of the appointment based on the session format.
-Hour: Description Returns the hour of a time value ranging from 0 (12:00 AM) to 23 (11:00 PM).
+GlobalDateTimeFormat({Appointment.Date})- returns the date and time of the

+Hour: appointment based on the session format.
+Description Returns the hour of a time value ranging from 0 (12:00 AM) to 23 (11:00 PM).
 Remark Times may be entered as text strings within quotation marks or a date time value.
 Example Ex.
 Hour("2:50:05PM") - returns 14.

+Minute:

-Minute: Description Returns the Minute of a time value ranging from 0 to 59.
+Description Returns the Minute of a time value ranging from 0 to 59.
 Remark Times may be entered as text strings within quotation marks or a date time value.
 Example Ex.
 Minute("2:50:05PM") - returns 50.

+Month:

-Month: Description Returns the month portion of a date as a whole number, ranging from 1 (January) to 12 (December).
+Description Returns the month portion of a date as a whole number, ranging from 1 (January) to 12 (December).
 Remark Values returned by the YEAR , MONTH and DAY functions will be Gregorian Calendar values regardless of the display format for the supplied date value.
 Example Ex.
 Month({Appointment.Date})- returns the month of the appointment.

+Now:

-Now: Description Returns today's date and time (in local server time).
-Remark If embedding in other functions use Now('false').
+Description Returns today's date and time (in local server time).
+Remark If embedding in other functions use Now ('false').
 Example Ex.
 Now() - returns the current date and time.
 Now('false') returns the current date and time formatted MM/dd/yyyy hh:mm:ss.

+Second:

-Second: Description Returns the seconds of a time value ranging from 0 to 59.
+Description Returns the seconds of a time value ranging from 0 to 59.
 Remark When a time omits seconds, 0 (zero) is assumed.
+Times may be entered as text strings within quotation marks or a date time value.
+Example Ex.
+Second("2:50:05PM") - returns 5.